-Use an ISO of at least 3200
+Use a high ISO starting at 3200

 Expose to the right (ETTR)

-The most important reason.
-In astrophotography, the majority of the image will be darkness, or shadow.
-By using the ETTR method, we ensure that we have captured the maximum possible amount of light and data from the scene which later we can manipulate to bring out the range of brightness required without loss of details.
-In doing so, the noise created by using a high ISO can be at least partially avoided since noise mostly manifests where the camera captured too little light.
+In astrophotography the majority of the image will be dark.
+By using the ETTR method it is certain that we have captured the maximum amount of light and detail possible.
+Later we can manipulate the image to bring out the range of brightness required without detail loss.
+The noise created by using a high ISO can be partially avoided as noise mostly manifests where the camera captured too little light.
 By giving ourselves headroom to dial down the exposure we’re effectively reducing signal noise instead of amplifying it.
 At the same time, we’re allowing our camera time to capture even the dimmest of stars.

 Edit your Milky Way photo to bring out the subtle details